 In this guide we’ll show you how to push data from your Subscribe Forms plug-in to multiple integrations.

 For example, you can integrate your form(s) with an e-mail marketing platform of your choice and also save the data locally to your WordPress database (as a downloadable backup) or if you work with various e-mail marketing platforms, you can also connect them both.
 You can check in detail how to connect your subscribe forms with MailChimp, ConvertKit, HubSpot CRM, SendInBlue, SendFox and Pipeline by clicking on each of the hyperlinks, as well as with GetResponse, ActiveCampaign, ConstantContact, iContact, mailerlite, MailPoet and GIST.
+To learn how to create an embedded subscribe form with the Subscribe Forms plug-in, click here.

 Tip: you can read more about how to find your unique API key/ token for each of these platforms by checking the ”Integrations” page from the Subscribe Forms settings.